Robot-Wranglers/k8s-tools/docs/k8s.mk.md

     release_namespace=default \
     chart_ref=hello-world \
     chart_repo_url="https://helm.github.io/examples" \
-  | ./k8s.mk ansible.helm \
+  | ./k8s.mk ansible.helm k8s.wait
-  && ./k8s.mk k8s.wait
 ```

-This shows a looping status display which shows exactly what's still pending and what the cluster is up to.
+The JSON input sets defaults for the call to `ansible.helm`, and then `k8s.wait` runs to show a looping status display which indicates exactly what's still pending and what the cluster is up to.
 Under the hood, it uses a colorized, looping version of krew's kubectl-sick-pods plugin[^2].

 In a similar fashion you can use
 [`k8s.namespace.wait/<namespace>`](/k8s-tools/api/#k8snamespacewaitarg) to block on one particular namespace, which opens up more interesting possibilities.

 As highlighted elsewhere, the nature of Makefile ensures that the `k8s.mk` CLI is essentially one-to-one with the API.
 So thanks to that, **tools like `k8s.wait` aren't just commands, but also a powerful synchronization primitive in scripting**, especially when they are used as target prerequisites.
 Consider the following snippet of Makefile: